Code4Blessings/RNCourse/ReadMe.md

 # RNCourse
 React_Native Course Inspired by Udemy course by Academind  https://www.udemy.com/course/react-native-the-practical-guide/learn/lecture/31197320#overview

+**Do not touch web support option when loading expo- it will break the applaication!!!**

 ## Core Components, Styling, & Colors

 **A typical skeleton for a React Native Component**